EvalNet: A Practical Toolchain for Generation and Analysis of Extreme-Scale Interconnects: PACKET-LEVEL SIMULATIONS

-The flow model defines the sizes and arrival times of flows on each server.
-In our simulations, for feasible simulation times, we use a fixed set of flows, but with random arrival times over a fixed range.
-This means that the number of packets in each simulation run is approximately constant.
+\textbf{Flow Arrival Model} The flow model defines the sizes and arrival times of flows on each server.
+In our simulations, for feasible simulation times, we fix a set of flows, but with random arrival times over a fixed range.
+Thus, the number of packets in each simulation run is approximately constant.